Sleeping Pills: Understanding Use, Abuse, Addiction Treatment, and Rehab

-So, if you were wondering how long does sleeping pill withdrawal last, the answer is that most of the physical symptoms of withdrawal will last for only around 21 days.
-You may need to take time off of work and enter a rehabilitation clinic to get through this process safely.
-After you get through the detox period and pass through the withdrawal symptoms, then you will most likely feel much, much better.
+How long does sleeping pill withdrawal last?
+The answer is that most of the physical symptoms of withdrawal will last for only around 21 days.
+One may need to take time off of work and enter a rehabilitation clinic to get through this process safely.
+After the detox period and pass through the withdrawal symptoms, a patient will most likely feel much, much better.
 As time passes, the cravings for sleeping pills should subside.

 Sleeping pill Addiction Treatment and Rehabs

-Some people attempt to go through sleeping pill detox by themselves at home.
+Some people attempt to go through sleeping pill detox by themselves at home or try to replace medicines with homemade sleeping aids.
 While it is possible to do it by yourself, it is not advised because medical complications can arise during the withdrawal period.
-This is especially true if you have been using prescription sleep aids, or have been taking sleep medication for a long period.
+This is especially true if prescription sleep aids took place, or have been taking sleep medication for a long period.

 Luckily, there are many excellent options for sleeping pill addiction rehab and treatment facilities around the U.S. There are two main types of treatment options inpatient treatment and outpatient treatment.